A semiparametric generalized exponential regression model with a principled distance-based prior: Generalized Exponential (GE) Regression

+The observations often do not satisfy the assumption of being independently and identically distributed.
+For example, the rainfall data observed across 122 years in the Western Ghats mountain range are unlikely to be identically distributed due to several potential short-term and long-term factors, such as El Niño and global warming.
+However, different rainfall events across the years can be safely assumed to be independent, which is a common assumption in the environmental statistics literature.
+We thus can consider a regression model where the response variable $Y$ follows a GE distribution, and the relationship between $Y$ and the covariates $\bm{X}= (X_1, \ldots, X_P)'$ is represented through a linear predictor $\eta$, i.e., a linear combination of the covariates with associated regression coefficients, given by

-where $\bm{\beta} = (\beta_0, \beta_1, \ldots, \beta_p)'$ is the vector of regression coefficients.
+where $\bm{\phi} = (\phi_0, \phi_1, \ldots, \phi_p)'$ is the vector of regression coefficients.

-In the GE regression model, the shape parameter $\alpha$ is considered an inherent property of the distribution that characterizes the shape and asymmetry of the distribution, allowing for a more flexible modeling approach compared to a standard linear regression with a Gaussian error component.
+Here, the shape parameter $\alpha$ is considered an inherent property of the distribution that characterizes the shape and asymmetry of the distribution, allowing for a more flexible modeling approach compared to a standard linear regression with a Gaussian error component.
 On the other hand, the rate parameter $\lambda$ is the parameter of interest in the regression model, which captures the association between the covariates and the response variable.
-By incorporating the covariates through the rate parameter, the model captures how changes in the covariate values influence the rate or dispersion of the response variable.
-Moreover, given that the rate parameter of the GE distribution is positive, we relate it to the linear predictor from \eqref{eq:linear_predictor} using a link function, which is designed to ensure the rate parameter always stays positive.
-Thus, we can conceptualize the GE Regression model as
+Moreover, given that the rate parameter of the GE distribution is positive, we relate it to the linear predictor from \eqref{eq:linear_predictor} using a link function designed to ensure the rate parameter always stays positive.
+Thus, for $n$ observed responses and the corresponding covariate vectors $\{Y_i, \bm{X}_i; i=1, \ldots, n\}$, we conceptualize the GE regression model as

-where $g(\lambda_i) =\eta(\bm{x_i})$, with $g(\cdot)$ representing the appropriate link function and $\bm{x_i} = (x_{i1}, x_{i2}, \dots, x_{iP})'$.
-The parameters in the Generalized Exponential regression model, including the regression coefficients and the shape parameter, are typically estimated using maximum likelihood estimation or other suitable estimation methods.

-The above-explained theory introduces a parametric framework for the GE regression model, aiming to capture the relationship between the response variables and the covariates by utilizing rate parameters.
-However, this paper adopts a semiparametric approach to achieve the same objective, which allows us to incorporate both parametric and nonparametric components into the model, providing flexibility and accommodating potential complexities in the relationship between the covariates and the response variables.
-We introduce the specific form of the predictor function and other essential formulations following a general introduction to semiparametric regression models.